nicrci/int_marriage_div/README.md

 3. Divorce Gender Ratio by Nationality (Calculated by Marriage Count)

-we use the horizontal bar chart displays the gender ratio of divorces by nationality, normalized by the marriage count.
+We use the horizontal bar chart to display the gender ratio of divorces by nationality, normalized by the marriage count.
 It shows the proportion of divorces by gender for each nationality and reveals gender-specific divorce patterns among major nationalities, normalized by marriage counts to provide a balanced view of gender disparities in divorce rates.

 Calculation Methods:

-Filtered the dataset to include seven major nationalities.
+- Filtered the dataset to include seven major nationalities.
-Grouped the data by nationality and sex, summing the divorce and marriage counts.
+- Grouped the data by nationality and sex, summing the divorce and marriage counts.
-Calculated the divorce proportion relative to the marriage count for normalization.
+- Calculated the divorce proportion relative to the marriage count for normalization.
-Created a horizontal bar chart with proportions, showing the gender ratio of divorces.
+- Created a horizontal bar chart with proportions, showing the gender ratio of divorces.

 4. Marriage Gender Ratio by Nationality

-We use the  horizontal bar chart illustrates the gender ratio of marriages by nationality, focusing on seven major nationalities.
+We use the horizontal bar chart to illustrate the gender ratio of marriages by nationality, focusing on seven major nationalities.
 The chart shows the proportion of marriages by gender for each nationality and highlights the gender distribution of marriages among major nationalities, providing insights into cultural and social factors influencing marriage practices.

 Calculation Methods: